picandocodigo/List-Category-Posts/readme.txt

 * **thumbnail_class** - Set a CSS class to the thumbnail and style it.

 * **post_type** - The type of post to show.
 Available options are: post - Default, page, attachment, any - all post types.

+* **post_status** - use post status, default value is 'publish'.
+Valid values:
+  * 'publish' - a published post or page.
+  * 'pending' - post is pending review.
+  * 'draft' - a post in draft status.
+  * 'auto-draft' - a newly created post, with no content.
+  * 'future' - a post to publish in the future.
+  * 'private' - not visible to users who are not logged in.
+  * 'inherit' - a revision. see get_children.
+  * 'trash' - post is in trashbin (available with Version 2.9).
+  * 'any' - retrieves any status except those from post types with 'exclude_from_search' set to true.

 * **post_parent** - Show only the children of the post with this ID.
 Default: None.